min2ha/ukwa-site/content/target/339312654/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Posters of Hope: an eye towards self-determination

 The author of this site created a daily poster during the Scottish Independence Referendum campaign in 2014, to promote support for a Yes vote.